IQSS/dataverse.harvard.edu/doc/globus/upload.md

 You can use the [Activity](https://app.globus.org/activity) tab of the Globus Web App to monitor the progress.

-Please keep in mind the experimental and _work in progress_ nature of both the Globus integration support in Dataverse and the Borealis app.
+Please keep in mind the experimental and _work in progress_ nature of both the Globus integration support in Dataverse and the dataverse-globus app.
 Please report to us any problems you may encounter in the process.